-Pacific Star Gardens, a small organic farm in Woodland, California, operates a U-Pick season from March/April through July.
-Additional farm marketing channels include commercial sales of seeds and seedlings, farmers' market sales and a farm stand.
-The Pacific Star Gardens U-Pick crop schedule:

-May Let a few people in to March/April to Strawberries

-pick by appointment if June/July (10 or 11

-first cherries and weeks - open sun up to

-blueberries are ripe sun down 7 days/week)

-Memorial Weekend A big festival with music May to July - open sun Blackberries,

-(end of May) and vendors and U-Pick up to sun down 7 Ollalaberries,

-when both blueberries days/week Marionberries

-and cherries are ripe.

-2/3 of the U-Pick

-cherries and blueberries

-happen on Memorial
+Riverdance Farms is a 70 acre diversified Pacific Star Gardens, a small organic farm in organic farm in Livingstor n, California, growing Woodland, California, operates a U-Pick season walnuts, cherries, blueber ries, apricots, from March/April through July.
+Additional persimmons, pomegranat es and strawberries.
+U- farm marketing channels include commercial Pick sales are about 20 per rcent of the farm's total sales of seeds and seedlings, farmers' market business.
+The major U-Pie ck crops are organic sales and a farm stand.
+The Pacific Star Gardens blueberries and cherries, s some of which are also U-Pick crop schedule: sold already picked at fest ival weekends, to distributors and to other f armers for their CSAs.
+The Riverdance U-Pick sc hedule is: May Let a few people in to March/April to Strawberries pick by appointment if June/July (10 or 11 first cherries and weeks - open sun up to blueberries are ripe sun down 7 days/week) Memorial Weekend A big festival with music May to July - open sun Blackberries, (end of May) and vendors and U-Pick up to sun down 7 Ollalaberries, when both blueberries days/week Marionberries and cherries are ripe.
+2/3 of the U-Pick cherries and blueberries happen on Memorial weekend 3 or 4 weekends in June U-Pick cherries and May/June Apricots blueberries, as available, but no festival Several weekends in Persimmons and October and November Pomegranates

-weekend

-3 or 4 weekends in June U-Pick cherries and May/June Apricots

-blueberries, as available,

-but no festival

-Several weekends in Persimmons and

-October and November Pomegranates